agamyanA/FavsBase/README.md

 # FavsBase

 The idea comes from my personal necessities.
-FavsBase allows you to easily organaize your favorite websites, put them in folders and make searches among them.
+FavsBase allows you to easily organize your favorite websites, put them in folders and make searches among them.

 ## How to use